ConcurDataScience/ConcurMLWorkshop/01_Data_Prep/README.md

 ### Missed it?
 Dont Worry
 If you missed this session:
 Please follow below steps:
-1. Download the Final Dataset from enriched_data.tar.gz
+1. Download the Final Dataset enriched_data.tar.gz from https://github.com/ConcurDataScience/ConcurMLWorkshop/blob/main/01_Data_Prep/enriched_data.tar.gz
 2. Untar it using either a UI unzip software or below command:
 `tar -xf enriched_data.tar.gz`
 As shown below: